troglobit/troglobit.github.io/content/howtos/snmp.md

     mibs :

-Assuming you have already started `mini_snmpd`, say using port 16161 so it doesn't have to run as root, you can now talk to it using:
+Assuming you have already started `mini-snmpd`, say using port 16161 so it doesn't have to run as root, you can now talk to it using:

     snmpwalk -v2c -c public 127.0.0.1:16161